smshweta/tixfix/README.md

 4. As of now I haven't given much thought to user scalability.
 More than `100` users might require more considerations at the API and DB design level, especially, get all APIs and database indexes.
 5. Configured a more strict type-checking, and not using unknown datatype, which could be a cause of bigger problems.
 6. Wrote unit and end-to-end tests.
+7. Provide a more secure way to login.
+Currently, exposes password in login API paylaod.
+8. Error handling could be done better.
+Currently, in a short time, focused on covering happy cases, but did miss some edge cases.
+9. Better UI Design.

 ## Thank You! 🙂